The Passionate Pursuits of Angela Bowen

 Treatment

-Historic photos and footage of Bowen's dancers and her choreography, and footage of her students students and historic television excerpts of Bowen as an outspoken national activist are highlighted and an eclectic choice of music accompanies each stage of Bowen's life.
+Historic photos and footage (Bowen's dancers and her choreography and television excerpts of her as an outspoken national activist) are accompanied by an eclectic blend of classical, jazz, country, and black popular music.

 Target Audience